The Old Minto Family Recovery Camp is an Athabascan alternative to substance abuse treatment; a place to begin healing in a traditional setting.

 - Work together completing daily chores.

-Old Minto Family Recovery Camp is a level 3.3 Clinically Managed Population Specific High Intensity Residential Services.
+Old Minto Family Recovery Camp is a Level 3.5 Clinically Managed High-Intensity Residential Services.
 Clients stay for a minimum of 35 days to give them enough time to get a good foundation for their recovery.
 After completing residential treatment at Old Minto clients will most likely be recommended for aftercare services to reinforce the progress made in treatment.

 Clients will only travel to and from camp on Wednesdays and clients will stay in camp for a minimum of 35 days.
 Clients who have been told that they will go to camp on the next change out will be required to complete the intake process at the OMFRC office.